 I was 24 years old.

 I was busting my ass in the gym 6-7 days/ week.
-You’d think with that kind of routine I would be in phenomenal shape, but you’d be wrong.
+You would think with that kind of routine I’d be in phenomenal shape, but you’d be wrong.

-As I got deeper into my preparation for upcoming fights I’d get sick.
+As I got deeper into my preparation for upcoming fights, I’d get sick.
 Constantly.
-Nothing major, but upper respiratory tract infections were the new norm.
+Nothing major, but upper respiratory tract infections were my new norm.
 I was running around with a permanent sore throat and congested nose.
 At one point, I had to skip training every other week due to feeling like absolute garbage.

 After repeating this cycle for months on end, I finally got the message.
 Something was off (way off).
 But I had no idea where I went wrong.
 I tried all kinds of remedies along the way, from taking multivitamins, emphasizing rest and recovery techniques, to eating as clean as I could.

 All to no avail.
 Every time I hit the gas in training, I’d get kicked back to square one.
 My approach obviously wasn’t working.
 And I was hellbent on changing that.

 Eating Like a “Warrior”

 I began researching the digestive, immune and endocrine systems, different dietary approaches and supplements to address my situation.
 It was at that time, I stumbled across a book called the “Warrior Diet”.
 A very radical approach to eating (and living really).
 The more radical, the better, I thought.

 The diet revolved around eating one main meal at night, with minimal food intake (e.g. fruit, veggies, small amount of protein) throughout the day.

 Ori Hofmekler, the author of the book, argued that as humans, we had adapted to a nocturnal eating pattern.
 According to him, the body was programmed to be alert and on the move (fight or flight) during daytime and resting, digesting and recovering at night (feed and breed).
 It was the first time I heard of the concept of balancing anabolic with catabolic activity (we’ll talk about this later).